Spanish Guinea: 20th century

+In 1959, Spain declared Guinean "acculturation" complete, passing a law which declared Guineans to have equal rights with European Spaniards.
+It also reclassified the territory as the "Equatorial Region" of Spain, and split it into two provinces: Fernando Poo and Río Muni.
+However, this law also returned power over Spanish Guinea to the direct control of the presidency, reinforcing the second-class status of Guinean self-governance compared to the European Spanish regions.

+In 1963, the Regime of Autonomy (Regimen de Autonomía a de Guinea Ecuatorial) was instituted in Spanish Guinea, as a compromise step toward autonomy.
+Approved by a 1963 referendum, this new system reduced international pressure on Spain by granting the colony a degree of formal self-governance.
+In some sense, this was illusory, as the new regime reinforced much of the previous colonial governmental structure but with a more palatable appearance.
+However, the political process in which these changes took place also introduced local political groups into the government and served as a springboard for the independence movement.

+After five years of increased movement toward independence under the Regime of Autonomy, the colony formally gained independence in 1968.
+A constitution committee drafted a constitution throughout late 1967 and early 1968, releasing a final version on 22 June 1968.
+That constitution was approved by referendum in August 1968.
+Francisco Macías Nguema won the presidential election in September, and Spain formally handed power to the new government on 12 October 1968.

 Agricultural economy

-Toward the end of the 19th century Spanish, Portuguese, German and Fernandino planters started developing large cacao plantations on the island of Fernando Po.
+Toward the end of the 19th century, Spanish, Portuguese, German and Fernandino planters started developing large cacao plantations on the island of Fernando Po.
 With the indigenous Bubi population decimated by disease and forced labour, the island's economy came to depend on imported agricultural contract workers.

 A labour treaty was signed with the Republic of Liberia in 1914; the transport of up to 15,000 workers by sea was orchestrated by the German Woermann-Linie, the major shipping company.
 In 1930 an International Labour Organization (ILO) commission discovered that Liberian contract workers had "been recruited under conditions of criminal compulsion scarcely distinguishable from slave raiding and slave trading".
 The government prohibited recruiting of Liberian workers for Spanish Guinea.

 The persisting labour shortage in the cacao, coffee and logging industries led to a booming trade in illegal canoe-based smuggling of Igbo and Ibibio workers from the Eastern Provinces of Nigeria.
 The number of clandestine contract workers on the island of Fernando Po grew to 20,000 in 1942.
 A labour treaty was signed with the British Crown in the same year.
 This led to a continuous stream of Nigerian workers going to Spanish Guinea.
 By 1968 at the time of independence, almost 100,000 ethnic Nigerians were living and working in Spanish Guinea.